gro-intelligence/api-client/docs/setting-up-your-environment.md

 ### MacOS and Linux

 1. git ([Installation instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))
-2. python version 3.5 or above from <python.org>.
+2. python version 3.5 or above from <https://www.python.org>.
 Support for Python 2.7.13 or above is also maintained, but with its [End of Life](https://mail.python.org/pipermail/python-dev/2018-March/152348.html) soon approaching, Python 3 is recommended.
-3. pip ([Installation instructions](https://pip.pypa.io/en/stable/installing/).
-Note "pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4")

 ### Windows